fuatakgun/eufy_security/README.md

 3- Confirm that you can see `RTSP Simple Server Addon` - probably at the end of the page
 ![image](https://user-images.githubusercontent.com/11085566/127865866-5c47cfd1-0130-4a6a-a00c-8a763acd2100.png)

-4- Click on `RTSP Simple Server Addon`, install add-on, please do not change any configuration.
+4- Click on `RTSP Simple Server Addon`, install add-on, please do not change any configuration and start the add-on.
 ![image](https://user-images.githubusercontent.com/11085566/127866038-44d2db72-2e20-46bd-a3d7-328213bf6713.png)

 5- Start the Add-On and validate if it is running well checking the logs.